-There are 70 Environment Agency locks in the Anglian Region.
+There are over 65 Environment Agency locks in the Anglian Region.
 Boaters, especially those new to the rivers, should make sure they know how to operate and use locks correctly.
 Children should not be allowed to operate any lock and should be supervised at all times.

 The majority of locks in the Region have steel or wooden pointing doors (also known as mitre or 'vee' doors) and vertical steel gates (known as guillotine gates).
-On some locks guillotine gates are automated (electrically operated), whilst others will require manual winding.
-Keys are required to operate locks on the River Nene and River Great Ouse, because the vertical gates have security locks.
-Keys can be purchased from marinas or by contacting 01733 371811.
+On some locks guillotine gates are powered (electrically operated), whilst others will require manual winding.
+Keys are required to operate locks on the River Nene, Great Ouse and the Ancholme, because the vertical gates have security locks.
+Keys can be purchased from some marinas or by contacting 08456 031 043 (Please ask for the Anglian Navigation Licence and Registration Department).
 A windlass is also required to operate the paddles in the mitre doors.
-Windlasses are available from boat yards and chandlers.
+Windlasses are available from boat vards and chandlers.